 You can explore Google Trends from the top down by visiting the tool and seeing what searches are currently trending, then digging into a topic for more information.
 For example, Google Trends recently shared information on trending searches related to Hurricane Irma, such as top relevant search terms across the U.S. and top “how to” search queries in Florida.

 You can also enter a search term into the search box at the top of the tool to see how search volume has varied for that term over time and in different locations.
 Change the location, time frame, category or industry, and type of search (web, news, shopping, or YouTube) for more fine-grained data.

 In the U.S., searches for “mulch” peak in April

-This data can be very useful for marketers.
-For example, if you run a seasonal business (such as a home and gardening supply store), you'll want to ramp up your marketing efforts when search terms relevant to your business are trending.
-During spikes in search volume, your cost per click in AdWords will likely be higher, so be sure to allocate more budget for your AdWords spend when your products or services are trending.
+Google search trends data can be very useful for marketers.
+For example, if you run a seasonal business (such as a home and gardening supply store), you’ll want to ramp up your marketing efforts when search terms relevant to your business are trending.
+During spikes in search volume, your cost per click in Google Ads will likely be higher, so be sure to allocate more budget in your campaigns when your products or services are trending.

 To compare multiple terms, use the “+ Add comparison” feature:

 From this graph we can see “lead generation” is about 7 times more popular than “demand generation” in web search

 Google Trends also shows you related search terms and how search interest varies by subregion: